codophilic/Learn-Java/OOPS.md

 # About OOPS (Object-Oriented Programming System)

-- So when a car was introduce, a blueprint of a car was prepared, like what could be requirements to built a car? , this included color, Engine , cyclinder and etc..
+- So when a car was introduce, a blueprint of a car was prepared, like what could be requirements to built a car? , this included color, Engine , cylinder and etc..
-- So imagine refering this blue print, there is a Ferrari car, so what could be its properties?  color - red, Engine - 3902 cc, No. of cyclinder - 4 and so on.. what could be his behaviour? so the behaviors - Start engine, Accelerate, Brake, Turn, Park.
+- So imagine referring this blue print, there is a Ferrari car, so what could be its properties?  color - red, Engine - 3902 cc, No. of cylinder - 4 and so on.. what could be his behaviour? so the behaviors - Start engine, Accelerate, Brake, Turn, Park.
 - **Class**: Is the blueprint to built a car.
 - **Object**: Is Ferrari
 - **Data**: Is Ferrari properties